Visual Template Inference for Data Extraction from Documents: Experimental Evaluation

 \subsection{Experimental Results}

-\textbf{Experiment 1: Quality Comparisons.} We report the precision and recall for all tools in Table~\ref{table:quality}.
-In \code{Easy} datasets, both Textract and \sys perform well, with \textbf{\textit{\sys outperforming Textract by around 8\% in precision and 9\% in recall}}.
-Vision-based LLM approaches and AzureDI struggle even on simple templates.
-A common error pattern is that when there are multiple consecutive missing values in a row of a table, vision-LLMs often fail to detect the exact number of consecutive missing values, causing misalignment between the extracted cells and their corresponding keys.
-AzureDI fails to correctly identify the table header in some datasets, leading to quality degradation.

-\sys significantly outperforms the baselines in both \code{Medium} and \code{Hard} datasets, achieving around \textbf{\textit{38\% higher precision and 39\% higher recall compared to Textract, 44\% higher precision and 25\% higher recall compared to AzureDI, and 25\% higher precision and 33\% higher recall compared to the best vision-LLM approach}}.
-All baselines struggle with complex layouts, leading to a significant drop in quality.
-This highlights the importance of recovering the template first, which makes downstream data extraction more accurate, compared to general-purpose data extraction solutions that ignore the underlying template.
+\textbf{Experiment 1: Quality Comparisons.} We report the precision and recall for all tools in Table~\ref{table:quality} on Q-Benchmark.
+In \code{Easy} datasets, both Textract and \sys perform well, with \sys outperforming Textract by around 8\% in precision and 9\% in recall.
+Vision-based LLM approaches, Evaporate, and AzureDI struggle even on simple templates.
+Eva-C uses LLM-generated scripts, encoding heuristic rules, to extract field values, which turns out to be not robust.
+Vision-based LLMs outperform Eva-D by using images instead of text, enabling better use of visual information.
+We will present a detailed error analysis for all baselines subsequently in Table~\ref{tab:error}. \sys significantly outperforms all baselines in both \code{Medium} and \code{Hard} datasets, achieving around \textbf{\textit{38\% higher precision and 39\% higher recall compared to Textract, 44\% higher precision and 25\% higher recall compared to AzureDI, 39\% higher precision and 53\% higher recall compared to the best version of Evaporate, and 25\% higher precision and 33\% higher recall compared to the best vision-LLM approach}}. \rone{We also report structure-precision and structure-recall in Table~\ref{table:quality}, and \sys consistently outperforms all baselines on datasets with varying difficulty.
+Notably, \sys achieves 31\% higher S-Precision and 22\% higher S-Recall than the best baseline. \sys is able to infer complex nested structures (on \code{Hard} datasets), achieving 80\% S-Precision and 76\% S-Recall. } All baselines struggle with complex layouts, leading to a significant drop in quality.
+This highlights the importance of inferring the template, making downstream extraction more accurate, compared to general-purpose data extraction solutions that ignore the template.